-Cuban salsa singer has split lives
+Cuban salsa singer split between island and U.S.

 Miami – — In his most famous song, Cuban salsa singer Manuel Gonzalez croons about creating a bridge between Miami and Havana.